tomscholz/web/src/pages/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 ---

 Test driven software development is built into the fundamentals in the GO programming language.
-The Ory Open Source Software project Dockertest began with the aim to simplify database testing and reduce the complexity in building unit tests.
+The ORY Open Source Software project Dockertest began with the aim to simplify database testing and reduce the complexity in building unit tests.
 In this blogpost, I want to introduce Dockertest, and highlight how its simplicity and utility in building cloud native database applications has made it a widespread tool among developers.

-## What is Ory Dockertest?
+## What is ORY Dockertest?

 In today's cloud native software development, many engineers choose to use containerization software such [Docker](https://docs.docker.com/) to test, deploy, and ship database applications.
 And even though the whole development process has become much easier with Docker, there are still cases that are hard to handle.